Introduction

 Approval to Establish a JSC

 Under Turkish law, in principle, establishing a JSC is not subject to the permission of any authority.
-However, there are types of companies where the approval of the Ministry of Customs and Trade is sought.
-These companies are;
+However, there are types of companies where the approval of the Ministry of Trade or other relevant authorities are sought.
+These companies are; banks, insurance companies, financial leasing companies, factoring companies, consumer finance and card services companies, asset management companies, holding companies, independent auditing companies, etc.

 Shareholders

-The organ of the JSC where the shareholders are represented is called the general assembly.
-The shareholder resolutions are taken in the general assembly meetings.
-The general assembly can convene in ordinary or extraordinary meetings.
+The organ of the JSC where the shareholders are represented is called the General Assembly (“GA”).
+The shareholder resolutions are taken in the GA meetings.
+The GA can convene in ordinary or extraordinary meetings.
 The ordinary meetings must be held at least once a year, in three months’ period following the end of the fiscal year.
-The board of directors or the holders of at least 10% of the share capital can call extraordinary meetings.(4) The general assembly has the powers to amend the articles of association, appoint and dismiss the members of the board of directors, approve financial statements, determine the allocation of profits, dissolve the company, etc.
+The board of directors (“BoD”) or the holders of at least 10% of the share capital can call extraordinary meetings.
+The GA has the powers to amend the AoA, appoint and dismiss the members of the BoD, approve financial statements, determine the allocation of profits, dissolve the company, etc.

-The decision quorum for matters concerning ordinary business of the company is simple majority of the share capital represented in the meeting The commercial code requires higher decision quorums for matters of major importance such as merger, demerger, capital increase or decrease, voluntary dissolution etc.
+The decision quorum for matters concerning ordinary business of the company is simple majority of the share capital represented in the meeting.
+The commercial code requires higher decision quorums for matters of major importance such as merger, demerger, capital increase or decrease, voluntary dissolution, etc.

 Board of Directors

-Foreigners can be appointed as board members.(5) A person who is not a shareholder of the JSC can also be appointed as a board member.
+Foreigners can be appointed as board members.
+A person who is not a shareholder of the JSC can also be appointed as a board member.
 Even legal persons can be appointed as board members.
 In this case, however, a real person must act as the representative of such legal person in the board meetings.

 Liability